Board of Directors

 Nominating and Governance Committee

-The members of our Nominating and Governance Committee are Anthony Bossone, Susan Cosgrove, Bruce Lavine and Win Neuger.
-Mr. Neuger serves as Chairman of the Nominating and Governance Committee.
+The members of our Nominating and Governance Committee are Susan Cosgrove, Bruce Lavine and Win Neuger.
+Mr. Neuger serves as Chair of the Nominating and Governance Committee.
 The Nominating and Governance Committee of the Board of Directors is responsible for (1) recommending criteria and qualifications for Board and committee membership, (2) recruiting and evaluating candidates for nomination for election to the Board or to fill vacancies on the Board, (3) recommending that the Board select the director nominees for election at each annual meeting of stockholders, (4) establishing a policy with regard to the consideration of director candidates recommended by stockholders, and (5) reviewing all stockholder nominations and proposals submitted to the Company.

 |Nominating and Governance Committee Charter|